 Here is a video (9 min) demonstrating this fact in an experiment you can do at home that 3rd graders should easily understand.
 In a more in-depth article, we use this same approach disprove all flat earth models mathematically, as well as provide direct proof of the size and shape of Earth in considering the consistent behavior of the stars, which demonstrates that Earth is a sphere about 25 thousand miles in circumference.

-One of the most important tools God gives us in our search for truth is the scientific method: observing natural events and creating models or ideas about how and why things are the way they are, and testing these models rigorously to see if they adequately describe reality.
+One of the most important tools God gives us in our search for truth is the scientific method: observing natural events, looking for causal relationships by creating models or ideas about how and why things are the way they are, and testing these models rigorously to see if they adequately describe reality.
 He tells us that real science will never oppose His truth, since He’s the Author of it all, and that if we accept any kind of false science we err in our faith.
 (1Ti 6:20-21)